lambda-dom/class_revisions/class_revisions/components/paladin/docs/readme.md

 ## C. 1.
 Spellcasting.

 In comparison with (true) paladins, cavaliers gain Command, Cloak of Fear and Greater Command, but lose Miscast Magic, Holy Smite and Raise Dead.
-For new spells, they gain Shield of Faith, Shield Other, Divine Retaliation, Heroism and Hold the Line.
+For new spells, they gain Shield of Faith at spell level 1, Shield Other and Divine Retaliation at spell level 2 and Heroism and Hold the Line at spell level 3.

 Shield of Faith is a fighting self-buff and Shield Other is essentially Sanctuary Other.
-Heroism is a party buff inspired by similar named spells and Hold the Line continues the theme of physical mobility and anti-dragon fighting by giving immunity to wing buffet.
+Heroism is a party buff inspired by similar named spells and Hold the Line continues the theme of physical mobility and anti-dragon fighting by giving immunity to knockback.

 ## C. 2.
 Immunities.